playframework/playframework/documentation/manual/detailedTopics/configuration/ws/CertificateGeneration.md

 * [1.7](http://docs.oracle.com/javase/7/docs/technotes/tools/solaris/keytool.html)
 * [1.6](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html)

-The examples provided below use keytool 1.7, as 1.6 does not support the required `-ext` parameter needed for hostname verification.
+The examples below use keytool 1.7, as 1.6 does not support the minimum required certificate extensions needed for marking a certificate for CA usage or for a hostname.

 ## Generating a random password